Table of Contents

 The API Liquid Super Ick can play the role of salt by making a slime coat around the fish body to prevent the parasites from being burrowed into their skins.
 Because of this additional role, it is best not to carry out the salt treatment in your tank, as the surplus salts can stress your fish.

-5. Considering Copper for Ich Treatment
+Method 4: Considering Copper for Ich Treatment

 We have placed the copper treatment at the end of our ich treatment guide because it’s only recommended when all other treatment options do not work for your betta fish.
-For betta fish ich treatment, copper treatment is not considered the prioritized ideal option as it has specific concerns.
+For betta ich treatment, copper treatment is not considered the prioritized ideal option as it has specific concerns.

 It can endanger some fish species and invertebrates, like snails and shrimps.
 It should be dosed and administered correctly to ensure its safe medications.